 Datu Puti Vinegar price ranges from Php 6.00 per Econo pouch to Pho 76.oo per 1-liter bottle.

-At number four, it is one of the well-known local brands in the fashion retail enterprise is Penshoppe.
+At number four, it is one of the well-known clothing brand in the fashion retail enterprise is Penshoppe.
 Managed by its Chairman and CEO Bernie Liu in 1986, after converting its garment manufacturing business.

 Cebu-based Liu expanded their business in Luzon, Visayas, and Mindanao through department store channels.
-The focus of their business is on t-shirt designs with embroidery stitching.
+The focus of their business is on quality clothing, highlighting their t-shirt designs with embroidery stitching.

 Penshoppe became popular in the ’90s because it offers fashionable streetwear clothing from one-size-fits-all t-shirts and jeans.
 This local brand is also present internationally in Cambodia, Vietnam, Myanmar, Indonesia, Hong Kong, Thailand, Taiwan, Malaysia, Singapore, and the Kingdom of Saudi Arabia.

-For sure these clothes from Penshoppe deserves a space in your closet as it is wearable and fashionable every day.
+For sure these quality and affordable clothes from Penshoppe deserves a space in your closet as it is wearable and fashionable every day.

 Penshoppe deserves is at number 4 in our list of 10 affordable and local brands all Filipinos love because it adheres to its stand as the authority on everyday fashion.
 Wearing Penshoppe makes you feel that you belong in a community of street fashion image.